Cray-HPE/docs-csm/operations/security_and_authentication/Manage_System_Passwords.md

 ## Redfish credentials

 Redfish accounts are only valid with the Redfish API.
-They do not allow system logins via `ssh` or serial console.
+They do not allow system logins using `ssh` or serial console.

 Three accounts are created by default: